Understanding Common Reasons for eTA Rejection

 Reviewing the Denial Notice

-When your South Korea visa application is denied, you will typically receive an official denial notice.
+When your South Korea eTA application is denied, you will typically receive an official denial notice.
 This document is critical, as it provides valuable information about why your application was rejected and what steps you can take next.
 Here’s how to interpret and use the denial notice effectively:

 Once you receive your rejection notice, take the time to thoroughly review it.
 The embassy or consulate will typically provide a clear explanation of why your application was rejected.